ion-oset/election-test-cases/docs/notes/jetsons-notes.md

 #### EDF Notes

 - All the EDF changes are because EDFs allow specifying the content of `BallotStyle`s which CVRs do not.
-    - When a CVR refers to a `BallotStyle` it has to do so using the ID created in the EDF.
-Because of this `BallotStyle` IDs are defined in `ExternalIdentifier`s and not `@id`, and have to follow the rules for external identifiers (which are not defined in the ERR specification).
+This means the CVR depends on the EDF for the ballot styles and needs to refer to them using the ID created in the EDF.
+    - Because of this EDF `BallotStyle` IDs are defined in `ExternalIdentifier`s and not `@id`, and have to follow the rules for external identifiers (which are not defined in the ERR specification).

 - There's a lot of data overlap between the CVR and the EDF: `Candidate`s, `Contest`s, `GPUnit`s and several other aspects need to be kept in sync.
 Ideally this is automated, but these examples are still hand-generated.

+- It can be really hard to tell if `BallotStyle` `OrderedContent` and headers are nested properly.
+This may requiring tinkering as you modify the ballot layout.
+Note that:
+    - Each `OrderedContent` describes a sub-section of a section on the ballot, and each `OrderedHeader` describes a header for the sections below it.
+    - There usually aren't more than a couple of nestings.
+The samples nest to two levels.
+    - **TODO** There are `jq` scripts that can be used to display the layout clearly.

 - The `ElectionDistrictId` of an EDF `Contest`s is the GpUnit of the entire county.
 It can't be any of the individual precincts because a contest can occur in multiple precincts.